H. S. Bhabra: Canada

-On 1 June 2000, a week before his 45th birthday, he killed himself by jumping off the Prince Edward Viaduct on Toronto's Bloor Street.
+On 1 June 2000, a week before his 45th birthday, he killed himself by jumping off the Prince Edward Viaduct which spans the Don River, connecting Toronto's Bloor Street to Danforth Avenue.
 None around him knew of his debilitating writer's block; in the months and weeks leading up to his death, Bhabra had led some of those closest to him to believe he had, at last, completed the first novel and secured a book contract for it, and that he had begun work on the second book.

 Bhabra wrote letters shortly before killing himself in which he revealed he had misrepresented important elements of his life.
 In addition to acknowledging that he had not been making any progress in his writing, he revealed he did not have legal residence status in Canada.

 His death contributed to the argument for the Luminous Veil, a suicide barrier fence over the viaduct.
 In 2001, Bhabra, was posthumously nominated for a Gémeaux Award (Prix Gémaux), for his work on Ôzone.
 In 2003, the Luminous Veil was finally completed and in the same year Gestures was reprinted.

 In December 2014 Maclean's published Marni Jackson's description of being sexually harassed by Bhabra.
 Jackson compared Bhabra's behaviour to the then recently publicised behaviour of Jian Ghomeshi:

 I am struck by some of the similarities: the narcissistic "host" whose increasingly self-serving behaviour was tolerated by his bosses and co-workers, and an intelligent, talented man whose "charm" had a hidden element of misogyny.